 Image Description: A dark green background with a white “tear mark” running horizontally across the middle showing a field of yellow tulips on the bottom half of the page.
 Light blue stars are sprinkled across the middle of the page.
-At the top of the page reads “freeskewl outside // performance” in large white text on strips of lighter green background.
+At the top of the page reads “freeskewl outside // performance” in large white text on strips of lighter green background that resembles tape.
 Behind the light green strips is a dark blue freeskewl logo (an open circle with two arrows on each end.)
-Below the white text in bright yellow reads , “Sunday, October 17th at 4:30pm, Brooklyn , NY // Location TBA, Canarsie + Munsee Lenape Land.”
-In the bottom right corner in light blue text reads, “With work by: Jasmine Hearn, Em Papineau + Sofia Engelman, Ahn Vo, and Jessie Young.”
-At the far bottom of the page is a dark blue strip that has yellow text that reads, “www.freeskewl.com,” and in white text, “This program is made possible by the New York Ciry Artists Corps.”
+Below the white text in bright yellow reads, “Sunday, October 17th at 4:30pm.”
+Underneath in light blue text reads, “with works by: Jasmine Hearn, Anh Vo, Em Papineau + Sofia Engelman, and Jessie Young.”
+In the bottom right corner on top of the tulip background in light blue text reads, “at Prospect Park’s Concert Grove Pavilion, Brooklyn, NY // Canarsie + Munsee Lenape Land.”
+At the far bottom of the page is a dark blue strip that has yellow text that reads, “www.freeskewl.com,” and in white text, “This program is made possible by the New York City Artists Corps.”
 Design by Lindsey Jennings.

 OUTSIDE // Performance

-freeskewl's first in-person performance event featuring work by Jasmine Hearn, Em Papineau + Sofia Engelman, Anh Vo, and Jessie Young.
+freeskewl's first in-person performance event featured work by Jasmine Hearn, Em Papineau + Sofia Engelman, Anh Vo, and Jessie Young.
 Learn more about the artists below.
-This program is made possible by a New York City Artist Corps Grant.
+This program was made possible by a New York City Artist Corps Grant.

 WHEN + WHERE: